endless-snowfall/leetcode/src/leetcode/problems/problem00101/README.md

   - Space: O(d) as the max call stack is bounded by the depth.
   - Time: O(n) as each node is called once using the helper method.

-# Tags: Tree, Binary Tree
+# Tags: Trees, Binary Tree

 # Notes:
   -